janschreier/PartialScreensharer/README.md

 Partial Screensharer solves all these problemens easily.

 ## Requirements
-* Build with .net 8 and thus requires the respective .net runtime
+* Build with .net 8 and thus requires the respective .net runtime and currently only works on Windows (WPF)

 ## Usage with Teams:
 1. Start Partial Screensharer